acharei mot

 After the death

-It was a tragic event.
-Commentators are still debating the why and the how of the death of Aaron’s sons, Nadab and Abihu, two righteous young men who were eager to demonstrate their love and awe for God.
+The deaths of Aaron’s sons, Nadab and Abihu was a tragic event.
+Commentators are still debating the why and the how of the deaths of two righteous young men who were eager to demonstrate their love and awe for God.

 God spoke to Moshe after the deaths.